Ensono/amido.github.io/docs/workloads/azure/backend/java/scaffolding_java.md

      2. React app with client side rendering
      3. API with .NET
      4. API with Java
+     5. API with Java and CQRS
-     5. Cloud platform shared services
+     6. Cloud platform shared services
 3. Please provide the company name
 4. Please provide the project name
 5. Please provide scope (domain)